Darryl Brinkley

 Darryl Maurice Brinkley (born December 23, 1968) is an American former professional baseball player and manager.
 He played one season in the KBO League for the Hyundai Unicorns in 2000.
 In 2007, he became the first player in Northern League history to bat .400.
 A journeyman minor leaguer, his one chance at playing in the majors was prevented by the September 11, 2001 terrorist attacks.
+He is currently the manager of the Pericos de Puebla of the Mexican League.

 Career

 Brinkley graduated from Sacred Heart University in 1991, however was not drafted by any Major League Baseball team despite batting .528 in his senior year.
 Brinkley instead played in the Netherlands and Italy for three years before signing with the Winnipeg Goldeyes of the independent Northern League.
 Brinkley had an outstanding winter season playing in the Mexican Pacific League in 1996 where he was named Baseball America's Winter Player of the year, as well as MVP of the Caribbean Series.

 Brinkley's winter success attracted the attention of the San Diego Padres, who signed him for the 1996 season at the age of 27.
 Assigned to the Single-A Rancho Cucamonga Quakes, Brinkley batted .363 and was named a California League All-Star.
 After spending two seasons in the Padres organization, Brinkley was dealt to the Pittsburgh Pirates, where he played for the Triple-A Nashville Sounds, and then the Rochester Red Wings of the Baltimore Orioles organization.

 It was with the Orioles organization in 2001 that Brinkley nearly reached the major leagues.
 When he was not recalled by the Orioles when the roster expanded on September 1, 2001, Brinkley flew to Australia at the conclusion of the International League season.
 The Orioles recalled Brinkley on September 10; however, Brinkley was stranded in Australia due to the September 11, 2001 attacks.
 By the time Brinkley was able to return to the United States, the Orioles had instead recalled Tim Raines Jr. in his place.
 Brinkley would not get another opportunity to play in the majors despite playing in the Triple-A All-Star game in 2002.
 Brinkley would be granted free agency by the Orioles following the 2002 season.